rufellouis/Cryptocurrencies/README.md

 Deliverable 3: Clustering Cryptocurrencies Using K-means

-Deliverable 4: Visualizing Cryptocurrencies Results
+Deliverable 4: Visualizing Cryptocurrencies Results using Matplotlib as a substitute for hvplot due to system incompatibility and library conflicts